saulpierotti/markdown_notebook/ADS_RA.md

 	* I have an exponential algo for finding a solution with exhaustive search
 	* We don't know any polynomial algorithm to find a solution to it
 * If I can find a polynomial algorithm for this problem, then I found a polynomiam algortihm for all the problems of this class!
+* If I have an NP-hard problem I can
+	* Solve a special case
+	* Find a good enough solution
+	* I can use an exponential algorithm but in a clever way (branch and bound)
+	* I use an heuristic algorithm (one that is not guaranteed to be correct)

 ## Graph coloring
 * Can I color all the nodes of a graph with $k$ colors, without having any neighbor node with the same color?